jjjk123/Team1_Gene_Prioritization_GNN/README.md

 - https://github.com/GiDeCarlo/XGDAG
 - https://github.com/anthbapt/multixrank

-For each method we used the following input:
+We used the following input data:
-- a biological network (protein-protein interaction constructed with BioGRID and Reactome)
+- a biological network (protein-protein interactions from BioGRID and Reactome)
 - a list of known disease genes for ataxia (from https://www.genomicsengland.co.uk/)
-- as node features, we used gene expression in cerebellum (from the GTEx database; https://www.gtexportal.org) and case/control variants statistics (from the AstraZeneca PheWAS Portal; https://azphewas.com/)
+- as node features, we used gene expression (from the GTEx database, https://www.gtexportal.org; "cerebellum") and case/control variants statistics (from the AstraZeneca PheWAS Portal, https://azphewas.com/)

 ### Workflow